 - At the end of the appointment, did you feel confident each estimator understood your needs and that their company is capable of delivering the painting project you desire?

-CertaPro Painters® strives to meet all of the criteria above, for every customer.
-You must have experienced our passion for painting and customer service when we met.
+CertaPro Painters® strives to meet all of the criteria listed above, for every one of our customers.
+We know our passion for painting and customer service when we met.
 In the end we hope you choose us, but ultimately we just want you to have a great experience with whomever you choose!